SpazzTL/NovelpiaScraper/README.md

     %ED%8C%90%ED%83%80%EC%A7%80 is just 판타지 (the tag) in a different format.

-The key part is all that stuff after the question mark.
+The key part is everything after the question mark.

     rows=100 .
-The default is like 30, but you can change it up to 100-1000 to get more results per page || request.
+The default is 30~, but you can change it up to 100-1000 to get more results per page || request.

     Once you see how many total novels there are (e.g., "총 35,766개 작품"), you can just have your script loop through all the pages.
 For this example, that's pages 1 to 357 (and maybe 358 just to be safe).